cssu/firstyearguide/FYG.md

 Here at St. George, the Faculty of Arts & Science has this policy in which it encourages the exploration of different fields, and makes it easy for students to switch majors and subjects after their first-year.
 This is the reason why you can’t choose your Majors/Minors until the end of first-year.
 The issue with Computer Science admission is that there are not enough resources/spaces to give every student who wants to choose CS after their first-year a spot, so the department has to institute a certain cut-off average as a requirement for students to get into the program.

-There are two separate set of requirements depending on whether you are in stream or not.
-(In stream meaning you have been admitted to computer science from high school). **THIS IS BRAND NEW FOR THE 2020-2021 ACADEMIC YEAR** and represents a significant change from years prior.

-Listen to the Room 2250 Podcast Episode with Undergrad Chair Michelle Craig to talk about the new changes [here](https://open.spotify.com/episode/6uO80FhdIXgiE9VWxywJdN)

 #### In-stream

 Requirements as quoted from the ArtSci Calendar are: